BetSmartMedia/gesundheit/README.rst

     query.execute(console.log)

-See `the documentation <http://betsmartmedia.github.com/gesundheit/>`_ for more thorough examples showing different query types, joins, query execution and more.
+See `the documentation <http://betsmartmedia.github.com/gesundheit/>`_ for full API documentation and more examples showing different query types, joins, query execution and more.

 Install